actionless/pikaur/README.md

 ##### How to downgrade a package?

-This will show a list of commits to choose one to downgarade to.
+This will show a list of commits to choose one to downgrade to.

 ```sh
 pikaur -G <package>  # retrieve package sources